-The Java HotSpot VM includes several garbage collectors that you can use to help optimize the performance of your application.
-A garbage collector is especially helpful if your application handles large amounts of data (multiple gigabytes), has many threads, and high transaction rates.
+Oracle's HotSpot VM includes several garbage collectors that you can use to help optimize the performance of your application.
+A garbage collector is especially helpful if your application handles large amounts of data (multiple gigabytes), has many threads, and has high transaction rates.

-For descriptions of the available garbage collectors, see Garbage Collection Implementation in the Java Platform, Standard Edition HotSpot Virtual Machine Garbage Collection Tuning Guide.
+For descriptions on the available garbage collectors, see Garbage Collection Implementation in the Java Platform, Standard Edition HotSpot Virtual Machine Garbage Collection Tuning Guide.